Robustness of the pathwise structure of fluctuations in stochastic homogenization: Introduction

-Let us comment on the \emph{pathwise structure} of fluctuations revealed in~(I)--(II).
-Combined with~\eqref{eq:2-scale-commut-quant}, identities~\eqref{eq:rel-I1} and~\eqref{eq:rel-J1J2} imply that the fluctuations of $\nabla u_\e$, $\Aa_\e \nabla u_\e$, $\nabla\phi(\tfrac\cdot\e)$, and $\Aa_\e\nabla\phi(\tfrac\cdot\e)$ are determined to leading order by those of $\Xi(\tfrac\cdot\e)$ in a strong norm in probability.
-This almost sure (``pathwise'' in the language of SPDE) relation thus reduces the leading-order fluctuations of all quantities of interest to those of the sole homogenization commutator $\Xi$ in a pathwise sense.
-As we emphasized in \cite{DGO1}, besides its theoretical importance, this \emph{pathwise structure} is bound to affect multi-scale computing and uncertainty quantification in an essential way.
-For weakly correlated coefficient field $\Aa$ we expect from property~(III) that $\Xi(\frac\cdot\e)$ displays the CLT scaling and that the rescaling $\e^{-d/2}\Xi(\frac\cdot\e)$ converges in law to a Gaussian white noise, so that the pathwise structure~(I)--(II) then leads to the known scaling limit results for the different quantities of interest in stochastic homogenization (which we indeed proved in the setting of~\cite{DGO1}).
+Let us comment on the structure of fluctuations revealed in~(I)--(II).
+Together with the two-scale expansion~\eqref{eq:2-scale-commut-quant} of commutators, identities~\eqref{eq:rel-I1} and~\eqref{eq:rel-J1J2} imply that the fluctuations of $\nabla u_\e$, $\Aa_\e \nabla u_\e$, $\nabla\phi(\tfrac\cdot\e)$, and $\Aa_\e\nabla\phi(\tfrac\cdot\e)$ are determined to leading order by those of $\Xi(\tfrac\cdot\e)$, with error estimated in a strong norm in probability.
+We chose to refer to this key property as the ``pathwise'' structure of fluctuations in analogy with the language of SPDEs in order to emphasize that this result does not only compare probability laws of different objects (possibly constructed on different probability spaces), but compares these objects for the same realizations of the randomness (for the same ``paths''), here in form of an error estimate at the level of stretched exponential moments.
+As emphasized in~\cite{DGO1}, besides its theoretical importance, this \emph{pathwise structure} is bound to affect multi-scale computing and uncertainty quantification in an essential way.
+This result is indeed of the complexity-reducing type of the central results in homogenization, as it provides a description of fluctuations of a general solution by means of an off-line procedure using the standard commutator $\Xi$ in form of a two-scale expansion.
+Next, in case of a weakly correlated coefficient field $\Aa$, we expect from property~(III) that $\Xi(\frac\cdot\e)$ displays the CLT scaling and that $\e^{-d/2}\Xi(\frac\cdot\e)$ converges to a white noise; the pathwise structure~(I)--(II) then allows to recover the known scaling limit results for the different quantities of interest in stochastic homogenization, as indeed shown in~\cite{DGO1} for the random conductance model.